How to Have a Great Santa Claus Home Visit

 Make sure Santa can find your gifts

 Put your presents in a large plastic trash bag marked with a bright ribbon.
-Make sure it’s easily accessible and able to be lifted into Santa’s sack.
-If there are lots of presents or extremely heavy presents, get some elf hats and have a few helpers meet Santa outside.
-Remember, if you cannot carry all the gifts at once, it might be hard to have Santa take all of them at the same time, too.
+Make sure it’s easily accessible and can be lifted into Santa’s sack.
+If there are many or extremely heavy presents, get some elf hats and have a few helpers meet Santa outside.
+Remember, if you cannot carry all the gifts simultaneously, it might be hard to have Santa take them simultaneously.

 Don’t count on labels

 Write the name clearly in large print with a marker directly onto the wrapping paper.
 Labels usually fall off in Santa’s bag.
 If this is a group gathering, make sure you can distinguish between people with the same name.
 If a gift recipient’s name is unique, have someone help Santa with pronunciation.